siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 005 Divergence-Free Flow.md

 Regional conservation uses the accounting field $\mathbf{S}$.
 It gives region-by-region bookkeeping between ordered registrations.
 The shape of the continuous transport joining those registrations comes next.
 For that we use the flow field $\mathbf{F}$.
 This is not an imposed drift carrying a pattern through space.
-It is the shape of the same transport itself as a continuous whole.
+It is the shape of the redistribution of energy as a whole.

-In empty space, a source-free transport cannot begin or end at an isolated point.
+Source-free transport cannot begin or end at an isolated point, since such points would by definition be a source or a sink of flow [^chosen-boundaries].
 If energy leaves one small region, it must pass into another neighboring one.
 Looked at as a whole, the transport has no primitive starts or stops.
-It may therefore close on itself, pass from boundary to boundary, or form other connected recurrent structure rather than disconnected beginnings and endings.
+It may therefore close on itself, cross the chosen boundaries of neighboring regions, or form other connected recurrent structure rather than disconnected beginnings and endings.

+[^chosen-boundaries]: The boundaries here are chosen bookkeeping surfaces inside
+$u$, not physical edges where flow begins or ends.
+The same continuous flow crosses them from one region into the next.

 This is the geometric content of calling the flow divergence-free.
 For the fundamental flow field, that condition is